 The insulin-producing beta cells make up around 65 to 80% of cells in the islets of Langerhans, while alpha cells that secrete glucagon make up 22% of the cells.
 The remaining gamma cells secrete somatostatin, which inhibits secretion of other pancreatic secretions.
 These hormones are crucial in the development of our body.

 - The gland is located close to the stomach and has two main functions.
 Along with the production of hormones, it plays a vital role in the process of metabolism.

-- The two main functions of this gland are to regulate the blood sugar or glucose levels in the bloodstream with the hormones insulin and glucagon, and facilitate digestion by secreting digestive enzymes.
+- The 2 main functions of this gland are to regulate blood sugar or glucose levels in the bloodstream with the hormones insulin and glucagon, and facilitate digestion by secreting digestive enzymes.

 - The first function of regulating the blood glucose levels in the body is carried out with the help of the alpha and beta cells, which secrete the glucagon and insulin respectively.
 When the blood sugar rises, insulin does the job of converting the extra blood glucose into glycogen, which is used as an energy reservoir.

 - When the blood glucose falls below normal, the alpha cells which synthesize glucagon, convert glycogen into glucose from the reserve in the liver, which is then released in the bloodstream.
 Therefore, diabetes and other health problems are regulated in this manner.

 - The pancreas produces a digestive enzyme called the pancreatic juice.
 When the food is broken down into pieces by the digestive system, it reaches the duedonum.
 Here the pancreatic juices coming from the pancreatic duct mix with the food and break it down into fragments.
 These fragments are then absorbed by the small intestine and assimilated.